Master of Community Planning/Paul D. Coverdell Fellows Program (MCP/Fellows)

 Community Service Internship

-Each semester, students are expected to work/volunteer in agencies that support underserved U.S. communities.
-In general, this totals approximately 1,000 hours over the course of their MCP enrollment.
+Each semester, students are expected to work in agencies that support underserved US communities.
+In general, this totals to approximately 1,200 hours throughout the course of the MCP.

-While all normal admissions requirements for the MCP degree at the University of Cincinnati must be satisfied for acceptance into the MCP/Coverdell Fellows course of study, additional requirements must also be met.
-That is, to participate in the MCP/Coverdell Fellows Program, all applicants must be American citizens and have to have successfully completed service in the Peace Corps.
+While all normal admissions requirements for the MCP degree at the University of Cincinnati must be satisfied for acceptance into the MCP/Coverdell Fellows Program, all applicants must be American citizens and have completed service in the Peace Corps.

-Interested individuals should contact the School of Planning’s MCP/Coverdell Coordinator to discuss admission to the University and present evidence of the dates and location of their completed Peace Corps assignment.
+Interested individuals should contact Dr. Looye, the School of Planning’s Peace Corps Coordinator to discuss admission to the university and present evidence of the dates and location of their completed Peace Corps assignment.
 In order to be considered for the Paul D. Coverdell Fellows Program, the following must be submitted to the School of Planning Peace Corps Coordinator:

 - A copy of the applicant’s Description of Service (DOS)

-- An essay indicating how their Peace Corps service directly relates to pursuing a career in community planning and their interest in studying in the School of Planning at the University of Cincinnati
+- An essay indicating how their Peace Corps service directly related to pursuing a career in community planning and their interest in studying in the School of Planning at the University of Cincinnati

-It is recommended that all materials be submitted no later than February 1.
+It is recommended that application materials be submitted no later than February 1st.